mcinglis/libbase/README.md

 **Libbase** defines useful functions for the standard types.
 The provided functions use the same suffixes for logically equivalent operations, and functions are separated into collections relevant to their behavior.
-Using the preprocessor, this allows for a crude typeclass system in C, in which some type `T` belongs to the `EQ` typeclass if the functions `T##__equal(x, y)` and `T##__not_equal(x, y)` are defined.
+Using a preprocessor, this allows for a crude typeclass system in C, in which some type `T` belongs to the `EQ` typeclass if the functions `T##__equal(x, y)` and `T##__not_equal(x, y)` are defined.

 The utility of this approach will become evident as I publish more libraries (particularly for data structures) using Libbase.

-There are header files for each of the typeclasses that provide macros that will auto-generate the source code for that typeclass for a given scalar type.
+Most of the source files are generated using [`gensource.py`](gensource.py), and most of the header files are generated using [`genheader.py`](genheader.py).
+The generated files are being stored in version control to make Libbase more approachable, and to allow people to use the code without having Python installed.

 ## Releases